 We will review:

-- the feasibility of your proposal
+- the feasibility of your approach and its likely outcomes

 - the suitability of your research environment.

 Read about the grants we've awarded and the research we support in the humanities and social sciences.

 You can't apply if you are currently undertaking a Master's or a PhD.

 - an existing, rather than a new, research project

 - a standalone project, with no follow-on plans.

 You can't apply to carry out activities that involve the transfer of grant funds into mainland China.

 Seeds Awards are usually between £25,000 and £100,000.
 Most Seed Awards are for 12 to 18 months.